-I applied online and the process took 3 weeks - interviewed at UnitedHealth Group in September 2013.
+I applied online and the process took 3 weeks - interviewed at UnitedHealth Group in February 2014.

-I applied online - interviewed at UnitedHealth Group in September 2013.
+I applied online - interviewed at UnitedHealth Group in February 2014.

 I applied online and interviewed at UnitedHealth Group.